IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 ## Editions vs Extensions

-Technically speaking the difference between an Edition and an Extension is just a question of what the RF2 release package contains.
+Technically speaking the difference between an edition and an extension is just a question of what the RF2 release package contains.

-- An Edition release package contains both the content of the International Edition and the content of a country Extension.
+- An edition release package contains both the content of the International edition and the content of a country extension.
-In an Edition package only one set of RF2 files are expected for each component type, for example one concept file containing both the International concepts and the Extension concepts.
+In an edition package only one set of RF2 files are expected for each component type, for example one concept file containing both the International concepts and the extension concepts.

-- An Extension release package contains just the Extension content and does not include the International Edition content.
+- An extension release package contains just the extension content and does not include the International edition content.

 _However please be aware that these terms are not always used consistently!_